Marianne Weber: Marriage, 1893–1920

-In 1907, Karl Weber died, and left enough money to his granddaughter Marianne for the Webers to live comfortably.
+In 1907, Karl Weber died, and left enough money to his granddaughter for the Webers to live comfortably.
 During this time, Marianne first established her intellectual salon.
-Between 1907 and the start of World War I, Marianne enjoyed a rise in her status as an intellectual and a scholar as she published "The Question of Divorce" (1909), "Authority and Autonomy in Marriage" (1912) and "On the Valuation of Housework" (1912), and "Women and Objective Culture" (1913).
-While the Webers presented a united front in public life, as Max defended his wife from her scholarly detractors, Max carried on an affair with Else Jaffe, a mutual friend.
+Between 1907 and the start of World War I, Marianne enjoyed a rise in her status as an intellectual and a scholar.
+She published "The Question of Divorce" (1909), "Authority and Autonomy in Marriage" (1912) and "On the Valuation of Housework" (1912), and "Women and Objective Culture" (1913).
+While the Webers presented a united front in public life, as Max defended his wife from her scholarly detractors, Max was purportedly having an affair with Else Jaffe, a mutual friend.

-In 1914, World War I broke out.
-While Max busied himself publishing his multi-volume study of religion, lecturing, organizing military hospitals, serving as an adviser in peace negotiations and running for office in the new Weimar Republic, Marianne published many works, among which were: "The New Woman" (1914), "The Ideal of Marriage" (1914), "War as an Ethical Problem" (1916), "Changing Types of University Women" (1917), "The Forces Shaping Sexual Life" (1919) and "Women's Special Cultural Tasks" (1919).
+In 1914, during the start of the war, Max busied himself publishing his multi-volume study of religion, lecturing, organizing military hospitals, serving as an adviser in peace negotiations, and running for office in the new Weimar Republic, Marianne continued adding to her list of publications, among which were: "The New Woman" (1914), "The Ideal of Marriage" (1914), "War as an Ethical Problem" (1916), "Changing Types of University Women" (1917), "The Forces Shaping Sexual Life" (1919) and "Women's Special Cultural Tasks" (1919).

 In 1918, Marianne Weber became a member of the German Democratic Party and, shortly thereafter, the first woman elected as a delegate in the federal state parliament of Baden.
 In 1919, she assumed the role of chairwoman of the Bund Deutscher Frauenvereine (League of German Women's Associations), an office she would hold until 1923.

-In 1920, Max's sister Lili suddenly committed suicide, and Max and Marianne adopted her four children.
-Shortly thereafter, Max Weber contracted pneumonia and died suddenly on 14 June 1920, leaving Marianne a widow with four children to raise.
+In 1920, Max's sister, Lili Weber, suddenly committed suicide.
+Together, Max and Marianne adopted her four children.
+This provided Marianne some solace from Max's affair.
+Shortly thereafter, Max Weber contracted pneumonia and died on June 14th,1920, leaving Marianne a widow with his sister's four children.

 Widowhood, 1920–1954

 Following Max's unexpected death, Marianne withdrew from public and social life, funneling her physical and psychological resources into preparing ten volumes of her husband's writing for publication.
-In 1924, she received an honorary doctoral degree from the University of Heidelberg, both for her work in editing and publishing Max's work as well as for her own scholarship.
+In 1924, she received an honorary doctoral degree from the University of Heidelberg, both for her work in editing and publishing Max's work, as well as for her own academic achievements.
 Between 1923 and 1926, Weber worked on Max Weber: Ein Lebensbild ("Max Weber: A Biography"), which was published in 1926.
-Also in 1926, she re-established her weekly salon, and entered into a phase of public speaking in which she spoke to audiences of up to 5,000.
+Also in 1926, she re-established her weekly salon, and spoke publicly to audiences of up to 5,000.
 During this phase, she continued to raise Lili's children with the help of a close-knit circle of friends.